sdwalsh/people-and-pets/README.md

 I ultimately decided to hide the file input with `display: none` and trigger file input with javascript.
 When the file input is changed a POST request is sent to `/upload`.

+A possible alternative in the future is to use web components.

 ```javascript
 browse.addEventListener('click', (e) => {
     if (fileInput) {